J4X-98/Writeups/CTFs/DavinciCTF 2023/Owner Pwned/writeup.md

 ```
 ## Solution

 The solution is super easy.
 They used the public function initWallet() instead of a constructor.
-We can use this fucntion to overwrite the variable me.
+We can use this function to overwrite the variable me.
 Now we can just call migrate with our own address as the "to" parameter and receive all the money.

 --> Flag